JosephNjorog/MentalSynch-/README.md

 9. [Contact](#contact)

 ## **Project Overview**
-MindMorph is an integrated health and wellness platform that combines AI-powered mental health chatbots with Virtual Reality (VR) physiotherapy.
+MentalSynch is an integrated health and wellness platform that combines AI-powered mental health chatbots with Virtual Reality (VR) physiotherapy.
 This innovative solution aims to address both mental and physical health issues, offering users a comprehensive care experience from the comfort of their homes.

 ## **Features**
 1. **AI-Powered Mental Health Chatbots**